-Our Southeastern operations, which represented approximately 33% of our proforma retail volumes in fiscal year 2000, are concentrated in higher-than-average population growth areas, where natural gas distribution is not cost effective.
+Our Southeastern operations, which represented approximately 33% of our pro forma retail volumes for the fiscal year ended September 30, 2000, are concentrated in higher-than-average population growth areas, where natural gas distribution is not cost effective.
 These markets have experienced strong economic growth which has spurred the development of sizable, low density and relatively affluent residential communities which are significant consumers of propane.
-We intend to continue to focus our acquisitions in high growth markets.
+We intend to pursue acquisitions in similar high growth markets.